mboehmerm/Three-IPS-Displays-with-ST7789-170x320-240x280-240x320/RP2040/README.md

-# Seven displays and YD RP2040.
+# Eigth displays and YD RP2040.

 Eight cheap Aliexpress displays, tested with a YD RP2040, Arduino IDE 2.3.2 and TFT_eSPI 2.5.43 or u8g2 2.34.22